Rangers vs. Rockies Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Martin Perez (4-1) will take the mound for the Rangers, his ninth start of the season.
+- Jon Gray (3-1) will take the mound for the Rangers, his ninth start of the season.

-- In eight starts this season, he's earned a quality start in two of them.

-- In eight starts this season, Perez has lasted five or more innings seven times, with an average of 5.3 innings per appearance.

 |Opponent